 Many people are prescribed orthotics for local causes of sore heel and it may not be the correct treatment.
 Recent research has shown that plantar fasciitis, a common form of heel pain may not benefit from orthotic therapy as much as previously thought.
 They are still an effective treatment for some forms of sore heel but may be over-prescribed for plantar fasciitis.

 Orthotics may be beneficial for some causes of heel pain.
-Some causes of heel in the pain respond to cost effective orthotics such as customised pre-fab orthotics just as well as more expensive custom orthotics.
-For calcanea apophysitis a heel pain condition that occurs in children a pre-fab heel raise in their shoes along with other conservative treatment may be all that is required.
+Some causes of pain in the heel respond to cost effective orthotics such as customised pre-fab orthotics just as well as more expensive custom orthotics.
+For calcaneal apophysitis (Sever’s disease) a heel pain condition that occurs in children a pre-fab heel raise in their shoes along with other conservative treatment may be all that is required.
 Orthotics are a useful tool when used for the right condition but you have to take into consideration the cost of orthotics.

 Orthotic design and How much you wear them: It is important